swinitdept/TicketSupport/README.md

 	Search
 	Text Chat
 	Audio Chat
-	Auto find similarity problem in knowledge base, and give solution. (or Google passiable fix) Auto dectect passible problem when client software lunched, and write the info in config file for auto fill.
+	Auto find similarity problem in knowledge base, and give solution when user lunch the client software as well as when server gets the ticket. (or Google passiable fix)
+	Auto dectect passible problem when client software lunched, and write the info in config file for auto fill.
 	AI